- Guide based on suits by Manguwu, most infomation should be transferrable -

 Small guide commissioning me & some resources on making DTD's for your commission

-Photos from Negadrake
+Photos Credits: Negadrake

 How to quote/commission